 In most cases, receipt of an appeal is acknowledged in writing.
 The decision by DTA is sent by mail to the owner or their agent in writing.

 - Discuss your assessment with DTA staff appraisers.
 DTA encourages property owners to utilize staff in understanding the assessment and to further document their appeal should they wish to continue.
 In addition, sales and detailed property information is available on our website.

 - DTA appraisal staff contacts the property owner to schedule a field inspection of the property.
 Appraisers will thoroughly inspect and re-measure the property, if required.
 It is important to note that, while DTA maintains a physical description of all real property in the county and our data base is updated from field inspections, it is our policy to require staff to verify the field information when appeals are initiated.

 - DTA appraisers consider the information obtained during the physical inspection, and then review the available market sales data to reappraise the property.
+If a property owner refuses an inspection, the review will be processed using available pertinent information.
 The analysis and value determination is reviewed by a Supervising Appraiser, who may forward a recommendation to the Real Estate Division Assistant Director.
 The original assessed value may be either affirmed, increased, or decreased based upon the analysis.

 - The property owner is advised of the determination by letter and given information regarding further right of appeal through the Board of Equalization.

-The appeal form is available for viewing and printing in a PDF format only.
+For commercial properties, you must submit a paper appeal form.
+The appeal form is available for viewing and printing in the PDF format.
 To view or print this file, you may need to have Adobe Acrobat Reader installed on your computer.
 To request this form in an alternative format, contact the office at 703-222-8234 [TTY 711].

 See the Tax Due Dates and Deadlines page, or the Application itself for the filing deadline.